 -

-git commitcommands, query the CPG for changed methods, compute quality metrics, blast radius, interface impact and cross-module alerts, then inject the report back into the conversation as additional context.
+Dogfood CLI and review runtime query the CPG for changed methods, compute quality metrics, blast radius, interface impact, cross-module alerts, and persist review traces in

 Usage Scenarios¶

-The primary scenario.
-You work in Claude Code, make changes, commit:
+The primary local scenario.
+You work in Claude Code, make changes, commit, then inspect the diff explicitly:

 Claude: git add src/intent/classifier.py && git commit -m "refactor: extract pattern table"